-Section Seven: Amendment of Rule 22-D-1-h, Action on Application for Permit to Create/Establish a Water Distribution System h.
+Rule 22-D-1-h shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to address instances (e.g. the Malpaso Water Company Water Entitlement) where h.
 Permit shall identify whether interties to other systems are allowed and shall identify restrictions or prohibitions on such interties, including devices to prevent cross-contamination of systems.
 MPWMD shall not approve any Water Permit for new Connections to amendment to the California American Water system, due to the inability of a permitted Non-California American Water Company Water Distribution System to deliver adequate water quality or quantity to Parcels within its Service Area until there is full compliance by California American Water with State Water Resources Control Board Order No. WR 95-10 (as amended); California American Water compliance with the March 2006 Final Decision of the Seaside Groundwater Basin Adjudication (as amended); and water is available in the respective Jurisdiction's Allocation for release to the Parcels(s);